-In case you wonder what my role will be, I disclose to you that I offer guidance.
+In case you wonder about my role, I disclose to you that I offer guidance.
 Calculus courses are just like any other mathematics courses that we have ever taken before.
 But perhaps some of us have always waited for our teacher to show us how to make calculations.
 Perhaps some of us have not realized that learning mathematics is just like riding a bicycle.
 In other words, we cannot say that we have learned how to ride a bicycle once we have watched someone else riding a bicycle.
-Likewise, we cannot say that we have learned how to make mathematics calculations once we have watched someone else making mathematical calculations.
+Likewise, we cannot say that we have learned how to make calculations.

 The way I ask you to take ownership and to take an active role for your own mathematics education is simple.
-I ask that you study the examples given in the textbook, and I will also ask you to figure out how to make calculations for problems similar to the examples in the textbook.
+I ask that you study the examples given in the textbook, and I will also ask you to figure out how to make calculations for problems like the examples in the textbook.
 These are our studio assignments.
 I will come by to visit and to see your progress.
 After each mathematical calculation, you will exchange your paper with someone else's sitting close to you.
 If there is no agreement on any solution, let me know, and the whole class can collaborate to find the correct solution.